-There is a set of factors contained in 18 U.S.C. §3142 that I have to look at to determine whether there are conditions that will assure your appearance and the safety of others.
+The statute in question is 18 U.S.C. §3142(g), and it has a series of factors that I have to consider in determining whether there are conditions of release that will assure your appearance as well as the safety of any other person in the community.

-The first factor is the nature and circumstances of the offense charged, including whether it involves a controlled substance.
-It clearly does, so that is a negative factor towards release.
+The first factor is the nature and circumstances of the offense charged, including whether the offense is a crime of violence or involves a controlled substance.
+Clearly it involves a controlled substance, so that is a negative factor.

 The next factor is the weight of the evidence.
-The Indictment is a probable cause determination.
+A probable cause standard has clearly been met in this case.